Time flies faster than the wink of an eye.

 These Nut-Free, Gluten-Free Cereal Protein Bars are based off our original Peanut Butter Honey Cereal Bars.
 Those are always an instant hit among PB & honey lovers.
 But we didn’t want our non-peanut eating friends to miss out, so we made this nut-free version that can easily be shared with everyone.

 Side note: be sure to whisk while mixture heats, and not longer than 30-60 seconds.
 Sometimes people let the mixture heat too long, which messes with the sticky factor.
 You want it to stick and stay stuck.
 So go easy on the heat.
-You should end up with bars that wouldn’t dare to crumble on ya.
+You should end up with bars that wouldn’t dare to crumble on you.

 Here’s to finger foods that follow you from 1 to 100.